-Keep reading for all of your answers below!
+Keep reading for the answers to all of your emergency fund questions!

 What is an Emergency Fund?

-An emergency fund is exactly what it sounds like- it’s a fund for you to pull from if you run into a total emergency.
+An emergency fund is exactly what it sounds like- it’s a fund for you to pull from if you run into an emergency.

 What constitutes an emergency-fund level emergency?